bariscicek/webtask-commit-announcer/README.md

 Once notification is enabled, webworker will work on the background.
 Background web workers can be seen from Dev Tools of Chrome.
 Applications -> Web workers list the background webworkers.
 You can sync also webworker because there might be an update.

+In order to run the webtask just copy webtask.js to your new webtask.io.